AnandChowdhary/calendar-link/README.md

 - If you don't pass the start and end time in UTC, Google will convert it to UTC but Outlook won't, so it's a good idea to use UTC when passing dates and times
 - There are some known issues in Office 365 because of which we can't generate a consistent link in all devices (#542)
 - The `uid` field is currently optional and will generate a random ID if not provided.
 In a future version, this field will be required to ensure proper event identification and deduplication.
+- The `tz` field is processed for all link types, but its specific named timezone information is only fully implemented and preserved in the generated links for `google` and `ics` services.
+Other services may convert the time to UTC or treat it as a floating local time.

 ## Compatibility